apogeum/data_science_training/1_Basics/README.md

   ```
   type(someint)
   ```
-  You may recall from previous chapter that we have just made a function call.
+  You may recall from previous chapter that this is a function call.
   Function calls have a form `function_name(argument1, argument 2, ..., argumentN)`.
   We have used a python function named **type**.
   We passed `someint` variable as an argument to the function.